Table Tennis Doubles Rules

 The same sequence must then be repeated (A, X, B, Y) until the point is decided.

-The table tennis doubles rules are slightly different for players in wheelchairs...
+However, the table tennis doubles rules are slightly different when one or more players are in wheelchairs...

 Rule 2.08.03 states:

-"When two players who are in wheelchairs due to a physical disability are a pair playing doubles, the server shall first make a service, the receiver shall then make a return but thereafter either player of the disabled pair may make returns.
+"In doubles, when at least one player of a pair is in a wheelchair due to a physical disability, the server shall first make a service, the receiver shall then make a return but thereafter either player of the disabled pair may make returns."

 So for players who are in wheelchairs, table tennis doubles rules are slightly different.

 After returning serve, either player may play the next shot, and they do not have to play alternately.
-However, each player must remain in his own half, otherwise he will lose the point.
+However, each player must remain in their own half, otherwise they will lose the point.

 ^ Top of page ^